PIP: Priority Fee Sharing for Delegators

 • Validator share token: An ERC-20 token on Ethereum representing a delegator’s proportional share of a specific validator’s total delegated stake.

-• Claim contract: A smart contract to be deployed on Ethereum that reads on-chain staking data and distributes priority fees to delegators.
+• Collector contract: A smart contract deployed on Polygon PoS that accumulates priority fees and bridges them to Ethereum.

 • Commission rate: The percentage a validator charges on rewards distributed to their delegators.